-Those who have been involved in accident with trucks often end up facing medical bills that are far beyond their own capacity, and even that of their health insurance plans.
+Those who have been involved in an accident with trucks often end up facing medical bills that are far beyond their own capacity, and even that of their health insurance plans.
 These accidents can be so severe that they make working at the same level as before the accident, or even working in the same occupation, impossible.
 The long-term damage from these accidents can permanently diminish quality of life.

 Take action to protect yourself against the costs of being a truck accident victim by contacting our Florida truck accident lawyers.
 We can help you get justice for severe injuries, disabilities and wrongful deaths that are a result of negligence.